 PDF & HTML Scraping Pipelines

 Production scraping pipelines operate on a strict fetch-parse-validate triad.
-Raw documents enter a staging bucket where a routing service classifies payloads by MIME type, source domain, and update cadence.
-HTML endpoints containing zoning board agendas, public hearing notices, or council minutes are dispatched to headless browser extractors.
-PDFs containing amendment tables, zoning district maps, or metes-and-bounds descriptions are routed to vector/text parsers.
-This classification layer prevents parser collisions and ensures malformed payloads fail fast without blocking the broader Automated Feed Ingestion & GIS Data Parsing architecture.
+Raw documents enter the staging bucket, where a routing service classifies each payload by MIME type, source domain, and update cadence before any parser touches it.
+HTML endpoints carrying zoning-board agendas, public-hearing notices, or council minutes are dispatched to headless-browser extractors.
+PDFs carrying amendment tables, zoning-district maps, or metes-and-bounds descriptions are routed to layout-aware text and vector parsers.
+This classification step prevents parser collisions — a PDF parser handed an HTML error page, or vice versa — and ensures a malformed payload fails fast without blocking the broader batch.

 import asyncio